sandeshjain06/Olist_Dashboard_project/README.md

-- Reset Button - Create calculate field and enter 'Reset All' , drag and drop to main dashboard(Reset worksheet) -> Go to DashBoard ->Action -> Select Filter and filter all the buttons , charts -> Select Show all the values  option in target sheets .
+- Reset Button -> Create calculate field and enter 'Reset All' , drag and drop to main dashboard(Reset worksheet) -> Go to DashBoard ->Action -> Select Filter and filter all the buttons , charts -> Select Show all the values  option in target sheets .

-- Download Button  -  Drag and drop the download option from the objects(left down side) from tableau , add image to it if needed.
+- Download Button -> Drag and drop the download option from the objects(left down side) from tableau , add image to it if needed.

-- Back Button -  Drag and drop the Navigation option from the objects(left down side) from tableau and then select navigate to option to navigate to which worksheet.
+- Back Button -> Drag and drop the Navigation option from the objects(left down side) from tableau and then select navigate to option to navigate to which worksheet.

-- Navigate to other sub Dashboard  on click of charts in main dashboard - -> Go to DashBoard ->Action -> Select the Go to Sheet Option -> Select the source and Target sheets.
+- Navigate to other sub Dashboard  on click of charts in main dashboard  - 2 Action has to be done .

+   -> 1)  Go to DashBoard ->Action -> Select the Go to Sheet Option -> Select the source and Target sheets(To Navigate).
+   -> 2)  Go to DashBoard ->Action -> Select the Filter Option -> Select the source and Target sheets(To Filter values based on selection).

 ![DashBoard](https://user-images.githubusercontent.com/91243691/200104488-c4f563bf-e03d-4f98-8b76-01057ed4782c.png)